The Fiscal Burden of Illegal Immigration on United States Taxpayers | 2023 Cost Study

 - Many illegal aliens actually receive a net cash profit through refundable tax credit programs.

-This report is currently the only comprehensive examination of the financial impact of illegal immigration in the United States.
+This cost study report is currently the only comprehensive examination of the financial impact of illegal immigration in the United States.
 Every day, hundreds of millions of dollars in American taxpayer money are spent on costs directly associated with illegal immigration.
 Only a small fraction of these costs is ever recouped from taxes paid by illegal aliens, with the rest falling on the shoulders of American citizens and legal immigrants.

 Our aim in this report is to show the American people the fiscal burden of illegal immigration at every level and across nearly all aspects of life.
 These costs range from emergency medical care to in-state tuition; from incarcerating illegal aliens in local jails to federal budgets that pay out billions in welfare every year.
 Because there are so many different ways that money is spent on illegal aliens at both the state and local levels, the information in our report is otherwise hard to find (or even intentionally hidden).
 This report supersedes FAIR’s 2017 cost study and highlights massive increases in spending related to illegal immigration that were implemented while American citizens deal with an uncertain economy.